 Located in the center of the Las Vegas Strip and modeled after the European city of the same name, there is no shortage of things to do at Paris.
 Built at a cost of $785 million, Paris has 85,000 square feet of gaming space and 2,916 hotel rooms, all of which have been recently renovated.

 Below, we’ll run down some popular things to do at Paris and nearby besides gambling.

 Things To Do at Paris Las Vegas

 Grab Dinner in the Eiffel Tower: Dining with a view.
 Eat perched 1/3rd of the way up Paris’ replica Eiffel Tower overlooking the Las Vegas Strip, and notably, the Bellagio Fountains.
 As an upscale dining option, plan to spend $60-$80 on an entree and $20-$30 for appetizers.
-Reserve your table early, or for an off-peak time like 4:30 pm for a better shot at a coveted window seat.
+Make sure you select a window table when making reservations online.
+While a seat with a view costs $40, it’s worth it.

 Take in a Great View from the Eiffel Tower Observation Deck: There are few ways to better take in the splendor of the Las Vegas Strip than from the Viewing Deck 46 stories up at Paris’ 1/2 scale replica Eiffel Tower.
 Book your time slot online in advance here with Paris, or here with Vegas.com which is commonly a few bucks cheaper.

 Enjoy the Eiffel Tower Free Light Show: Every half hour from sunset to midnight, Paris’ replica Eiffel Tower puts on a dazzling, choreographed show complete with over 1,000 light fixtures.
 Grab a drink at CVS and post up outside Paris to catch one of the newest free shows in Vegas.